Yolanda Vargas Dulché

+Also in the comics, Yolanda Vargas Dulché created the character Memín Pinguín.

 Life

 Vargas Dulché was born to poor parents Armando Vargas de la Maza and Josefina Dulché in Mexico City along with one sister, Elba.
 The family's unstable economic situation meant that the family moved frequently, causing the girls to change schools.
 However, this brought Yolanda into contact with various elements of Mexican society, which would influence the creation of her literary characters later.
 These frequent moves included a stay in the United States with her sister for a short time before moving back to Mexico City permanently.

 To make ends meet, Vargas Dulché worked at several jobs.
 She collaborated with Emilio Azcárraga Vidaurreta on radio station XEW-AM singing songs by Agustín Lara, Pedro Vargas and Toña la Negra and then forming a duet with her sister called "Rubia y Morena" which sang with Agustín Lara.
 Her career as a writer began to supplement income from singing.

 While working as a writer she met her husband Guillermo de la Parra with whom she had five children including actress Emoé de la Parra and Manelick de la Parra.
 She also has eleven grandchildren which include singers/actor Mané de la Parra and musician Alondra de la Parra.

 With her husband she had success as a writer, comic book illustrator and producer of telenovelas and films.
 With her own money, she constructed an entire town in the state of Durango, homes, schools, etc., which still exists.
 She also created a chain of hotels in Mexico.

 She died on August 8, 1999, after finishing a short autobiography called Aroma del tiempo.